“OH MY GOSH!” You walk out of the store with a HUGE smile on your face. You think, ” Did I seriously just get this all for FREE?!”

 The high can take you through weeks, months, even years, but then the feeling comes- you feel burnt out.

 I know because I have been there.
-Many of us who are just starting to coupon are not doing it because we are so bored and want to brag to our friends and family about how we get FREE stuff.
+Many of us who are just starting to coupon is not doing it because we are so bored and want to brag to our friends and family about how we get FREE stuff.

 So we decide to coupon.
 When we have success with it, it’s so easy to get carried away.
 There is nothing wrong with that.
 But know you could be on your way to feeling burnt out.